openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 .. warning::

     For very cloud-prone regions, it is also possible to combine the Landsat data with the Sentinel-2 data to densify the underlying time-series.
-Note that because of differences in the sensors (although band names are equal) and the overpass time, artifacts may be introduced tht will affect the breakpoint detection.
+Note that because of differences in the sensors (although band names are equal) and the overpass time, artifacts may be introduced that will affect the breakpoint detection.

 The breakpoint detection is at the heart of CCDC.
 The respective selection of bands can considerably affect the outcome of the CCDC breakpoint detection.
 Unfortunately, there does not seem to be a *"one size fits all"* preset for all kinds of applications.
 Scientific evidence is suggesting to use all color bands but the blue `Zhu et al 2020 <https://www.sciencedirect.com/science/article/pii/S0034425719301002>`_.
 According to the study, the selection of additional ratio bands does not add any improvement.
-However, this assumption is based on the detection of all kinds of land cover changes and uses a modified version of CCDC (COLD), where the change in bands are weighted differently than in the original version used in SEPAL, respectively Google Earth Engine.
+However, it should be noted that this assumption is based on the detection of all types of land cover changes and that the study uses a modified version of CCDC (named COLD), where the change in bands are weighted differently than in the original version used in SEPAL, respectively Google Earth Engine.

 .. tip::